ddev/ddev.com/src/content/blog/maintaining-ddev-tests-contributor-training.md

 The tests to run (`-run TestDdevImportFiles`) is a regular expression, so you can run multiple tests with `make testpkg TESTARGS="-run TestDdevImport"` or `make testpkg TESTARGS='-run "Test.*Import"'` or `make testpkg TESTARGS='-run "Test.*Import(DB|Files)"'`

-### Running in Goland
+### Running in GoLand

-My basic approach in Goland is to run the test first, then to step-debug through it.
-So I visit the function, maybe [TestDdevImportFiles]() and click the arrowhead next to it:
+My basic approach in GoLand is to run the test first, then to step-debug through it.
+So I visit the function, maybe [TestDdevImportFiles](https://github.com/ddev/ddev/blob/e5006cd8ccac9df2f4f4c3ad51c12cc06641ce67/pkg/ddevapp/ddevapp_test.go#L2606) and click the arrowhead next to it:

 ![img.png](../../../public/img/blog/2024/09/goland-run-image.png)